awarematics/posttrajectory/README.md

 select * from taxi;
 </pre>

-## Append GPS Stream or a Trajectort in a Moving Object
+## Append GPS Stream or a Trajectories in a Moving Object
 <pre>

 -- new update statement